Views: 0 Author: Site Editor Publish Time: 2026-01-21 Origin: Site

 As a manufacturer with nearly two decades of experience in medical oxygen equipment, GIHOMO has focused on designing hard shell chambers that combine safety engineering, certified quality, and user comfort.
 In this article, we explain what a hard shell chamber is, how it works, how it differs from soft shell systems, and why models such as the Y1800 1.5ATA are widely used in professional oxygen therapy environments around the world.

-A hard shell chamber is a rigid, sealed pressure vessel designed to deliver hyperbaric oxygen therapy under controlled high-pressure conditions.
 Unlike inflatable or fabric-based chambers, a hard shell chamber is manufactured from solid structural materials such as reinforced steel or composite metal shells.
 This rigid structure allows the chamber to withstand significantly higher internal pressures while maintaining stable shape, precise sealing, and long-term structural integrity.

 In clinical oxygen therapy, pressure level is not a minor technical detail.
 It directly determines how much oxygen can dissolve into the bloodstream and reach damaged tissues.
-A true therapeutic chamber must be capable of operating safely at or above 1.5 ATA, which is widely regarded as the minimum pressure level required for clinical-grade hyperbaric oxygen therapy.

 For GIHOMO, every hard shell chamber is designed around three core principles: pressure stability, system safety, and long-term operational reliability.
 This design philosophy ensures that the chamber performs consistently in daily clinical operation without compromising patient safety.